plan-systems/design-docs/PLAN-Proof-of-Correctness.md

             - Although **m** would be able to submit doctored entries to **𝓛<sub>C</sub>**, [Channel Entry Validation](#Channel-Entry-Validation) running on _every other_ community node would see that **m** does not have the required privileges and would indefinitely defer (reject) the entry.
             - This is analogous to submitting a transaction on the global Bitcoin or Ethereum blockchain that transfers coinage from an ID that does not have sufficient funds — the transaction will never validate.

-#### Proof of Integrity Assurance
+#### Proof of Accountability Assurance

-[Integrity Assurance](#Integrity-Assurance) asserts that members in positions of authority are accountable and remain bound to community policies and expectations.
+[Accountability Assurance](#Accountability-Assurance) asserts that members who exercise authority are accountable and remain bound to community policies and expectations.

 - Every member action (mutation) on **C** is manifested as a channel entry, whether that is a routine content entry or a specially-signed entry in the [Member Epoch Channel](#Member-Epoch-Channel).
     - ⇒ every member interaction (channel entry) is replicated across **𝓛<sub>C</sub>**, an append-only storage layer, and available for review _to all other members of **C**_.
     - ⇒ entries are immutable on **𝓛<sub>C</sub>** and any attempt to conceal or rescind an entry will not alter the original entry.
     - ⇒ all actions in community-public channels, which includes all community administrative [reserved channels](#reserved-channels), are always openly visible for peer review and scrutiny.
 - In private channels, entry content is encrypted and _only_ members granted access by the channel's owner can read the channel's content.
     - By default, _not even community admins or authorities_ can gain access private channel content unless they have been granted access.
+    - Through privater channel content is private, some metadata is community-public information — namely, who is interacting with who and how often.
     - Although the actions of a member in private channel **𝘾𝒉<sub>p</sub>** cannot be witnessed or reviewed by members outside of that channel, _any participant_ of **𝘾𝒉<sub>p</sub>** could be pressured by community authorities to turn over the channel's keyring (or face [deactivation](#deactivating-a-member]) or social/legal repercussions).
     - Community authorities are free to make use of private channels (just like other community members), but any action affecting reserved or community-public channels would be publicly available information and would be part of the permanent record that is **𝓛<sub>C</sub>**.
 - Important channels, such as [reserved channels](#reserved-channels) or channels used to conduct community governance, could harness the dependable and predictable nature of "smart contracts" on **𝓛<sub>C</sub>**.
 For example: